jrs-innovation-center/CODEcampAS/intro/computer.md

 most likely looking at a display right now.
 This is where all of the output of an application is sent.

-- Keyboard - The keyboard is used as an input device, this is the most common device used to send input into a computer.
+- Keyboard - The keyboard is used as an input device.
+This is the most common device used to send input into a computer.

 - Mouse or Trackpad - These are used to also send input into the computer.
 The